XRPLF/xrpl-dev-portal/content/concepts/consensus-network/consensus.md

 - Calculating the resulting ledger version from an agreed-upon transaction set.
 - Comparing results and declaring the ledger version validated if enough trusted validators agree.

-Each server in the network performs validation separately and locally; the consensus process can proceed to tentatively confirm transactions even if no ledger is validated from a given round.
+Each server in the network performs validation separately and locally.

 #### Calculate and Share Validations